mjhea0/flaskr-tdd/README.md

 [Share on Twitter](https://twitter.com/intent/tweet?text=Check%20out%20Flaskr%E2%80%94An%20intro%20to%20Flask%2C%20Test-Driven%20Development%2C%20and%20JavaScript%21%20https%3A%2F%2Fgithub.com%2Fmjhea0%2Fflaskr-tdd%20%23webdev%0A)

 As many of you know, Flaskr -- a mini-blog-like-app -- is the app that you build for the official Flask [tutorial](https://flask.palletsprojects.com/tutorial).
 I've gone through the tutorial more times than I care to admit.
 Anyway, I wanted to take the tutorial a step further by adding Test-Driven Development (TDD), a bit of JavaScript, and deployment.
 This post is that tutorial.
-Enjoy.
+Enjoy!

 Also, if you are completely new to Flask and/or web development in general, it's important to grasp these basic fundamental concepts:

-1. The difference between GET and POST requests and how functions within the app handle each.
+1. The difference between GET and POST requests and how functions within the app handle each respectively.
-1. What "requests" and "responses" are.
+1. What "requests" and "responses" are?
-1. How HTML pages are rendered and/or returned to the end user.
+1. How HTML pages are rendered and/or returned to the end user?

 > **NOTE**: This project is powered by **[TestDriven.io](https://testdriven.io/)**.
 Please support this open source project by purchasing one of our Flask courses.
 Learn how to build, test, and deploy microservices powered by Docker, Flask, and React!